 Outside of the classroom, there are many ways for students in New Orleans to learn and enjoy the city.
-Countless museums, art galleries, theaters, and more make the Crescent City a stomping grounds for culture, excitement and discovery.
+Countless museums, art galleries, theaters, and more make the Crescent City a stomping grounds for culture, excitement, and discovery.

+While New Orleans may be known for our famously warm summers, the weather is New Orleans is mild and typically pleasant during the school year.
 From Bayou Saint John to City Park, there are plenty of picture-perfect outdoor and recreational activities in New Orleans.
-Whether it's kayaking along the Bayou, picnicking near the Fly or a simple stroll through the timeless French Quarter, the outdoors are ideal for socially distant fun in the sun.
+Whether it's kayaking along the Bayou, picnicking near the Fly, or a simple stroll through the timeless French Quarter, the outdoors are ideal for fun in the sun.

 And should your child decide that NOLA is the place for them, we’ve even got an empty-nester’s itinerary–giving you even more to get excited about exploring in your potential new home away from home.
 You can also sign up for our monthly eNews, which will keep you in the know on upcoming events, insider itineraries, and things to do.